hard-fork/coursera_blockchain/README.md

 # coursera_blockchain

-### the solution to assignments given by [Bitcoin and Cryptocurrency Technologies](https://www.coursera.org/learn/cryptocurrency) at coursera.
+### A solution to assignments given by [Bitcoin and Cryptocurrency Technologies](https://www.coursera.org/learn/cryptocurrency) at coursera.